 On Nov.
-1 each year, district will conduct an annual count of the number of private elementary and secondary school students eligible for special education who are unilaterally enrolled by their parents in a private school located within district boundaries The district will have timely and meaningful consultation with appropriate representatives of private schools and representatives of parents of private school students and make determinations about who will receive services and what services will be provided.
-The purpose of the child count is to determine the proportionate amount that the district must spend on providing special education and related services, including transportation, to private elementary or secondary school students in the next fiscal year.
+1 each year, the district will conduct an annual count of the number of private elementary and secondary school students eligible for Special Education who are unilaterally enrolled by their parent/guardian in a private school located within district boundaries.
+The district will have timely and meaningful consultation with appropriate representatives of private schools and representatives of the parent/guardian of private school students and make determinations about who will receive services and what services will be provided.
+The purpose of the child count is to determine the proportionate amount that the district must spend on providing Special Education and related services, including transportation, to private elementary or secondary school students in the next fiscal year.

-A private school student has no individual entitlement to any service or amount of service (s)he would have received if enrolled in a public school to receive FAPE.
-However, for each private school student receiving special education or related services, the district will initiate and conduct meetings to develop, review and revise a services plan describing the special education and related services that the district will provide.
-The services plan must: (1) meet IEP content requirements as appropriate; and (2) be developed, reviewed, implemented and revised annually consistent with the requirements for IEP review.
+A private school student has no individual entitlement to any service or amount of service they would have received if enrolled in a public school to receive FAPE.
+However, for each private school student receiving Special Education or related services, the district will initiate and conduct meetings to develop, review and revise a services plan describing the Special Education and related services that the district will provide.
+The services plan must: (1) meet IEP content requirements as appropriate; and (2) be developed, reviewed, implemented, and revised annually consistent with the requirements for IEP review.
 The district will make every effort to include a representative from the private school at each meeting.
 If the private school representative is not able to attend, the district will use other methods, including individual or conference telephone calls, to assure the representative’s participation.

-In addition to protections provided to parents of eligible students, parents also have procedural safeguard protections when a student’s identification, evaluation or placement is at issue.
-The IEP case manager will provide a copy of the procedural safeguards notice to the parents and adult students one time a year and:
+In addition to protections provided to parents/guardians of eligible students, parents/guardians also have procedural safeguard protections when a student’s identification, evaluation or placement is at issue.
+The IEP case manager will provide a copy of the procedural safeguards notice to the parents/guardians and adult students one time a year and:

-- Upon initial referral or parent request for evaluation;
+- Upon initial referral or parent/guardian request for evaluation

-- Upon receipt of the parent’s first state complaint and first request for due process hearing in a school year;
+- Upon receipt of the parent’s/guardian’s first state complaint and first request for due process hearing in a school year;

 - Upon a disciplinary action that will result in a disciplinary change of placement; and

-The procedural safeguard notice used by the district includes a full explanation of all the procedural safeguards relating to independent educational evaluation, prior written notice, parental consent, access to educational records, discipline procedures for students who are subject to placement in an interim alternative educational setting, requirements for unilateral placement by parents of children in private schools at public expense, state complaint procedures, mediation, the child’s placement during pendency of due process proceedings including requirements for disclosure of evidence, due process hearings, civil actions and attorney’s fees.
-Copies of the district’s special education procedural safeguards are available at the district’s central services office, by request at each school building, and electronically through a link from the special education page of the district’s website.
+The procedural safeguard notice used by the district includes a full explanation of all the procedural safeguards relating to independent educational evaluation, prior written notice, parent/guardian consent, access to educational records, discipline procedures for students who are subject to placement in an interim alternative educational setting, requirements for unilateral placement by parents/guardians of children in private schools at public expense, state complaint procedures, mediation, the child’s placement during pendency of due process proceedings including requirements for disclosure of evidence, due process hearings, civil actions and attorney’s fees.
+Copies of the district’s Special Education procedural safeguards are available at the district’s central services office, by request at each school building, and electronically through a link from the Special Education page of the district’s website.

-The district will obtain informed, written parental consent before:
+The district will obtain informed, written parent/guardian consent before:

 - Conducting an initial evaluation;

 - Conducting a reevaluation if the reevaluation includes administration of additional assessments, unless reasonable efforts to obtain consent have been made and the child’s parent/guardian fails to respond.

-Parental consent is not required to review existing data as part of an evaluation or reevaluation, or to administer a test or other evaluation that is administered to all students unless consent is required of all students’ parents.
+Parent/guardian consent is not required to review existing data as part of an evaluation or reevaluation, or to administer a test or other evaluation that is administered to all students unless consent is required of all students’ parents/guardians.

-Informed consent means that the parent or adult student:
+Informed consent means that the parent/guardian or adult student: